jliljebl/flowblade/README.md

 # Releases

-**Latest release:** Flowblade Movie Editor 1.0 was released on June 14, 2015.
+**Latest release:** Flowblade Movie Editor 1.2 was released on September 9, 2015.

-**Next release:** Flowblade Movie Editor 1.2 will be out on September/November 2015.
+**Next release:** Flowblade Movie Editor 1.4 will be out on November 2015.

 # Installing Flowblade